-Monument Valley ranked among the highlights of our Adventures by Disney Southwest Splendors vacation.
+Monument Valley in Arizona ranked among the highlights of our Adventures by Disney Southwest Splendors vacation.
 At least, that’s what we hoped for before going on the trip.

 Most people know Monument Valley and have seen it.
 They just don’t realize it’s Monument Valley.

-The Western film director, John Ford, loved using Monument Valley as a set for many of his films, starring John Wayne.
+The Western film Director John Ford, loved using Monument Valley as a set for many of his films, starring John Wayne.
 Stagecoach, She Wore a Yellow Ribbon, Fort Apache, The Searchers to name just a few of the films set in this area.
+This is the Hollywood American West!

 What we did not realize was that these movies were filmed in a very small area.
 Monument Valley is not huge.
 We toured it in about an hour to an hour and a half.
 So, these expansive Western classics where John Wayne rides his horse for days?
 Yep.
 That all occurs in about a couple square miles of Arizona and Utah desert.